telerik/ios-sdk/SeismographApp/README.md

 This is all you need to achieve a nice looking seismograph app.
 Of course, using the simulator will not allow you to simulate the device movement, so you will end up with a blank screen.
 The image at the beginning of this article was made with the help of a real device, and the new Mac OS X Yosemite’s QuickTime feature that allows you to cast your phone screen.

-Feel free to get the Seismograph project from GitHub.
-Note that the project will require UI for iOS to be installed.
-Download UI for iOS here if you have not done so already.
+Note that this project will require UI for iOS to be installed.
+[Download UI for iOS here](http://www.telerik.com/download/ios-ui) if you have not done so already.

 Happy coding!